Armed Forces of Haiti: Disbandment

 After years of military interference in politics, including dozens of military coups (from two Duvalier-period attempts in 1958 and 1963 to the last one staged in 1991), Haiti disbanded its military in 1995.
 Haiti's National Assembly created new civilian law enforcement, with the heavily armed Haitian National Police, and the Haitian Coast Guard, with the help of the United States and the United Nations.
-Yet, to date there has been no official constitutional amendment to abolish the military.
+However, no official constitutional amendment to abolish the military was introduced.
 The United Nations Stabilization Mission in Haiti (MINUSTAH) has been authorized to complete the disarmament and demobilization of any remaining militias.

 Without its own military, Haiti relies heavily on United Nations (UN) peacekeeping forces.
 The multinational force has been responsible for quelling riots and preparing for democratic elections.
 Before UN forces arrived, a multilateral force made up of troops from Canada, Chile, France, and the United States helped stabilize the country under the interim leadership of President Boniface Alexandre.

 Haiti has no obvious external threats.
 Tensions have long existed between Haiti and the Dominican Republic, but the current border has been fixed since 1936.

 21st century

 Reformation

-In 2017, it was announced that Haiti's government had launched a campaign to re-establish the army after MINUSTAH termination.
+In July 2017 the BBC announced that Haiti's government had launched a campaign to re-establish the army after MINUSTAH termination.
 According to the announcement, the government wanted to recruit about 500 men and women, between the ages of 18 and 25, who have passed their secondary education exams.
-The role of the army would be to help deal in times of natural disaster and to patrol Haitian borders.
+The role of the army would be to help deal with natural disasters and to patrol Haitian borders.

-Equipment
+Members of the Haitian military are being trained through military cooperation with Ecuador (up until 2017), Mexico (since 2018), Argentina (since 2019), France (since 2024), and Colombia (starting 2025).
+Since the formation of the TPC in 2024, meetings have been held with the United States, France, Argentina, Mexico, Taiwan, Brazil, Colombia and Canada on the matters of defense partnership, military cooperation, training, and military acquisitions.

+The Haitian Armed Forces have been deployed to areas hit with natural disasters like the 2021 earthquake, performed sanitation, medical and vaccination campaigns, and more recently have been deployed to support the Haitian National Police in the fight against gang violence and terrorism.
+Servicemembers currently protect the Airport perimeter, and have been operating a patrolling in areas like the Champ-de-Mars, Delmas, Solino, Bicentenaire, and Kenscoff.
+The government intends to deploy military members to protect the bay of Port-au-Prince and the port, as well as fight increasing piracy.
+A new military base was opened in the metropolitan area in late November 2024 to increase the capacities of the armed forces.

+Starting 2025, Mexico will train 700 recruits, and Colombia 1000.

+Former organization

 The army and air force were the better equipped branches of the armed forces, with the navy the least equipped over the years and up to 1994.

-Aircraft

-Many of Haiti's air force aircraft were donated second hand from the United States and France: